Weekdays 9:30am - 7pm.

 Gait limitations

 Gait limitations, especially around the knee and ankle joints.
-Secondary obesity may exacerbate mobility impairments [4].

 Vascular risks

-Vascular risks associated with lipedema include an increased likelihood of varicose veins, secondary lymphedema, and a higher risk of blood clots, particularly when combined with obesity [4].
+Vascular risks associated with lipedema include an increased likelihood of varicose veins, secondary lymphedema, and a higher risk of blood clots, particularly when combined with obesity[4].

 Small vein vasculopathy

-Small vein vasculopathy, resulting in easy bruising, spider veins (telangiectasias), and varicose veins [4].
+Small vein vasculopathy, resulting in easy bruising, spider veins (telangiectasias), and varicose veins[4].

 Blood clots